FREE SHIPPING on orders of $85 or more

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Where did the English Eldridge family come from?
 What is the English Eldridge family crest and coat of arms?
 When did the Eldridge family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Eldridge family history?The rich and ancient history of the Eldridge family name dates back to the time of the Anglo-Saxon tribes of Britain.
-It comes from the Old English name Aelfric, which dates back to the time of the Norman Conquest of 1066.
+It comes from the Old English name Aelfric, which literally means "elf-ruler" or Aeoelric which means "noble ruler."
+Both survived the Conquest, by which time the first element of the name had been reduced to "Al" or "El."
+Aeflric, Aefric, Alfric, Aluric was listed in the Domesday Book of 1086 in one form or the other.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Eldridge have been found, including Elrich, Elritch, Eldrich, Eldrick, Eldred, Eldrid, Eldridg, Eldredge, Eldridge and many more.